 Healthcare Jobs: Nursing and Healthcare IT on the Rise

-As healthcare providers grapple with the historic June 28 Supreme Court Decision upholding the Affordable Care Act, one thing seems to be clear: it is going to create more jobs.
-With an estimated 30 million people gaining healthcare insurance coverage as a result of the new law, the healthcare system is already gearing up to accommodate the huge influx of patients.
-According to HealtheCareers’ Q2 2012 Healthcare Jobs Snapshot, healthcare jobs across all specialties are expected to grow in the next 8 years.
+As healthcare providers grapple with the historic June 28 Supreme Court decision upholding the Affordable Care Act, one thing seems to be clear: it is going to create more jobs.
+With an estimated 30 million people gaining healthcare insurance coverage on account of the new law, the healthcare system is already gearing up to accommodate the huge influx of patients.
+According to HealtheCareers’ Q2 2012 Healthcare Jobs Snapshot, healthcare jobs across all specialties are expected to grow in the next eight years.
 Some areas — such as nursing and healthcare IT — are already seeing significant growth.

 Healthcare networks across the country continue to seek trained physicians and surgeons to combat the ongoing shortage.
 Amid the changing healthcare landscape, they remain the most sought-after healthcare professionals — accounting for about 40% of HealtheCareers network job openings in Q2.
 Even with this need, job openings only increased by 1%, the report said.

 Physician assistants and nurse practitioners seeking employment shouldn’t have too much trouble landing a job, as both of these professions saw significant increases in job openings from Q1 to Q2 — 10% and 16%, respectively.
-(See The 2012 Job Outlook for NPs & PAs for more information about the NP and PA job market.)
 And the opportunities don’t seem to be disappearing: Forbes ranked physician assistant studies as the top long-term employment opportunity, according to the report.
-This increased interest in physician assistants and nurse practitioners comes as no surprise because many hospitals are tackling the physician/surgeon deficit in a new way by hiring NPs and PAs.
-All states give these professionals the ability to prescribe medication, and employing NPs and PAs has become a popular cost-effective alternative that creatively meets growing patient demands.
+This increased interest in physician assistants and nurse practitioners comes as no surprise because many hospitals are tackling the physician/surgeon deficit in a different way by hiring a new variety of practitioners.
+Some states give these professionals the ability to prescribe patients medication, and it has become a popular cost-effective alternative that creatively meets the growing patient demands.

 In conjunction with these increases, demand for skilled nurses skyrocketed in Q2, with openings increasing by 40% from Q1.
 Specifically, providers are now seeking more general/surgical registered nurses (a 12% increase in job openings), emergency medicine registered nurses (9%) and nursing assistants (6%).
 Unfortunately for those finishing their education and looking for an entry level position, most job postings focus on candidates with more than one year of experience and list more stringent job requirements.
 The report notes that this trend will most likely continue as older generations of skilled nurses retire and leave high skilled vacancies in the workforce.